Spectory/wizi-dev-meeting/readme.md

 };
 ```

-### offline events
+### Offline events

 once the user performs an action (such as START_CLOCK), we need to pass this event to the server.
 if the server is not available, we need to buffer the event until we have server access.

-important thing to notice, is that instead of differentiate between online mode (i.e. no buffer needed), and offline mode, we can simply **always buffer**.
+important thing to notice, is that instead of differentiate between online mode (i.e. no buffer needed), and offline mode - we can simply **always buffer**.

 therefore, events that are stored on the Redux state acts as our buffer. this part of the state also persist by being stored on the local storage. the user may close the app, but the events are kept safe.

 ### SyncHelper
-this is probably the most delicate module at the client. it is of wizi core feature - allowing the app to run while offline.
+this is probably the most delicate module at the client. it is a major part of wizi core feature - allowing users to work while offline.

+sync process overview:

 1. user performs action
-2. an event is created by redux, and stored under the `state.events` (our buffer)
+2. an event is created by redux
-3. the eventReducer also triggers for sync scheduling
+3. the eventReducer reacts to that event - stores it under `state.events` (our buffer) and triggers sync scheduling.
-4. sync process starts, and locks. any future syncs requests will busy-wait on for a 15 secs.
+4. sync process starts, and locks. no 2 syncs can be run at the same time, any future syncs requests will busy-wait on for a 15 secs.
 5. sync process keeps a copy of events currently syncing (the user may perform additional actions while syncing is in progress)
-6. server response ok/error/timeout
+6. server response ok/error, or timeouts
 7. response is handled by by `socketHelper`, which triggers needed Redux actions.
 8. Redux reducer triggers sync cleanup
 9. cleanup triggers action that removes synced events from state